 2. Veules-les-Roses, Normandy

 Further west is Normandy's Veules-les-Roses.
 Here, the seafront makes the biggest impression, with sandy beaches and water of a thousand shades of blue.
 The village also offers beautiful walks along its Veuse river, the smallest in France.
-Its narrow Rue des Moulins and towpaths, in particular, have earned it the 'Plus Beau Village' label.
+Its narrow streets and towpaths have earned its label as "Most Beautiful Village".

 3. Saint-Suliac, Brittany

 Take a breath of fresh air at Saint-Suliac, a few kilometres from Saint-Malo in Brittany.
 This former fishing village sits on the Rance estuary, a Breton coastal river.
 There's a small, quiet port, café terraces and plenty of very narrow streets.
 The village is also the starting point of a path up to Mont Garrot, offering panoramic views of the river and the former Viking camp on the outskirts of Saint-Suliac.

 4. Montrésor, Loire Valley